Bedroom 1Zip and link

 Surrounded by stunning rolling green Devon countryside, this spacious and stylish open plan barn is the perfect rural retreat.
 Escape to this Area of Outstanding Natural Beauty, sit back and enjoy wonderful uninterrupted views and the sound of birdsong from this elevated position.
-Larch Barn sleeps four in two spacious en suite rooms, with exposed roof beams and French doors leading onto the south-facing terrace.
+Larch Barn sleeps four in two spacious en suite rooms, with exposed roof beams and French doors leading onto the west-facing terrace.

 Enjoy beautiful sunsets across the valley or light the wood-burner for a cosy evening watching the flames dance.
 Snuggled into the hillside, Larch Barn is in the grounds of the owner's listed cottage, where you will often see deer and hear buzzards, pheasants and owls call.
 The East Devon Way is just a short walk from the barn.